sdminonne/rh-blogs/RHACM-backup-and-restore/backup_and_restore_ACM.md

 replicaset.apps/velero-658979bddd   1         1         1       7m50s
 ```

-A simple way to check whether `Velero` can connect to S3 storage could be through running `grep available` in the logs:
+A simple way to check whether `Velero` can connect to S3 storage can be done by running the `grep available` command in the logs:

 ```shell
 $ oc logs deployment/velero -n velero | grep available